0xPolygonZero/zk_evm/zero_bin/README.md

 Options:
   -u, --rpc-url <RPC_URL>

-  -b, --block-number <BLOCK_NUMBER>      The block number for which to generate a proof -f, --previous-proof <PREVIOUS_PROOF>  The previous proof output -h, --help                             Print help
+  -b, --block-number <BLOCK_NUMBER>
+          The block number for which to generate a proof -c, --checkpoint-block-number <CHECKPOINT_BLOCK_NUMBER>
+          The checkpoint block number [default: 0]
+  -f, --previous-proof <PREVIOUS_PROOF>
+          The previous proof output
+  -o, --proof-output-path <PROOF_OUTPUT_PATH>
+          If provided, write the generated proof to this file instead of stdout -h, --help
+          Print help
 ```

 Prove a block.